-There may come a time when a family member or a friend may lose the mental capacity required to make important decisions regarding their finances, property or health and welfare decisions.
-At Wollen Michelmore we understand the pressure this can put on the individual’s family and friends, which is why our dedicated team of Court of Protection Solicitors can help guide you through this difficult and emotional situation every step of the way, so that someone becomes legally accountable and responsible for making decisions about these matters.
-Getting the right legal framework in place means that the individual’s finances and property can be properly managed in their best interests and, any health or welfare decisions that need to be made can be made by the most appropriate person to make those decisions.
+There may come a time when a family member or a friend may lose the mental capacity required to make important decisions regarding their finances, property, or health and welfare decisions.
+We understand the pressure this can put on family and friends, which is why our dedicated team of court of protection solicitors can help guide you through this difficult and emotional situation every step of the way.
+The result so that someone becomes legally accountable and responsible for making decisions about these matters.
+Getting the right legal framework in place means that the individual’s finances and property can be properly managed in their best interests, and any health or welfare decisions can be made by the most appropriate person.

-If you care concerned about yourself or someone else managing an incapacitated person’s affairs or if you are concerned about people managing your own affairs, our specialised Court of Protection Lawyers can help with:
+If you are concerned about yourself or someone else managing an incapacitated person’s affairs, or about people managing your own affairs, we can help with:

 - Appointing a deputy or acting as a deputy

 - Removing inappropriate or ineffective attorneys or deputies

 - Supporting deputies and attorneys to act within the legal framework